Tsavo-ka/Cryptography_Castle/README.md

 # Vigenere-Cipher
 A Python Vigenere Cipher Generator for teaching/analysis purposes.

-This code was written using only basic python coding logic- no fancy modules- and is meant as a tool for teaching intermediate/advanced python coding logic
+This code was written using only basic python coding logic and one simple module and is meant as a tool for teaching python coding logic

 Comments, suggestions, and critiques are very much appreciated